Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 For example, if the meta-package is tracking 2 elements ``qiskit-aer`` and ``qiskit-terra`` and its version is ``0.7.4``.
-Then we release a new element ``qiskit-ignis`` that we intend to also have included in the meta-package.
+Then we release a new element ``qiskit-something`` that we intend to also have included in the meta-package.
 When we add the new element to the meta-package we increase the version to ``0.8.0``.